IllSmithDa/SalesforceNotes/admin2/reports.md

   4. You can also clone dashboards

     * This will open up the dashboard in edit mode in the drag-and-drop dashboard builder.
 Now you can see how the dashboard was initially created

+# More on reports

+  1. Report format button only really works or shows up for Salesforce Classic

+  2. You can export a report though doing so, you will lose any format you have set up.

+  3. You can organize the report by a particular field using the Group rows by this column button

+  4. Records displayed in report is based on security settings already established including OWD, field level security, roles and role heirarhy and profile.

+# Report folder security

+  1. You can add users, groups and roles but role heirarchy does not work here for report folders.
+Ir you have a role student role for grant access for folders, it does not mean the roles above them have access to the folder

+    * You must explicitly set sharing settings for each role for report folder visibility and access

+# Conditional Highlighting

+  1. Highlight field values on summary or matrix reports based on ranges and colors you specify.
+To enable conditional highlighting, your report must contain at least one summary field or custom summary formula.

+  2. There is low color, mid color and high color.
+There are low and high breakpoint values which acts as threshold between low and mid color for low breakpoint value and mid and high for the high breakpoint value

+# Historical Trending

+  1. Allows you to track changes of the records in a object over a period of time

+  2. Enable Historical Trending through Setup

+# Reporting Snapshot

+  1. Reporting snapshots allow users to run reports and save the report results as records on custom objects.

+  2. Unlike reports, users can schedule reporting snapshots to summarize data at specific times,and work with the summarized data similarly to how they work with other records in Salesforce.

+  3. Benefits of Snapshot

+    * Running faster reports by reporting on data that is already summarized

+    * Creating dashboards that refresh quickly by associating them with pre-summarized data

+    * Sorting and filtering specific data summaries via list views

+    * Viewing trends in data via custom object records

+  4. Simply go to Setup and Report Snapshot

+  5. They allow you to load from a custom report to a custom object on a regularly scheduled basis